ARMmbed/mbed-os/docs/design-documents/platform/crash-reporting/crash_reporting.md

 ![System architecture and component interaction](./diagrams/crash-report1.jpg)

 As depicted in the above diagram, when the system gets into fatal error state the information collected by error and fault handlers are saved into RAM space allocated for Crash-Report.
 This is followed by a auto-reboot triggered from error handler.
-On reboot the the initialization routine validates the contents of Crash-Report RAM.
+On reboot the the initialization routine validates the contents of Crash-Report space in RAM.
 This validation serves two purposes - to validate the captured content itself and also it tells the system if the previous reboot was caused by a fatal error.
 It then reads this information and calls an application defined callback function passing the crash-report information.
-The callback is invoked just before the entry to main() and thus the callback implementation may access libraries and other resources as other parts of the system have already initialized(like SDK, HAL etc) or just capture the error information to be acted upon later.
+The callback is invoked just before the entry to main() and thus the callback implementation may access libraries and other resources as other parts of the system have already initialized(like SDK, HAL etc) or can just capture the error information in application space to be acted upon later.

 # Detailed design